wendwarge/Fab-Academy-2018/educational_ethos.md

 It is a big leap for graduates of a traditional standards-based system to engage with the seemingly amorphous system of Fab Academy.
 Spiral Development is the framework within which we work and this is the essence of 'learning how to learn' in a maker-centred learning environment.
 During Fab Academy, the aim is for students to become more open about their mistakes so that they can reflect on them with their instructor and other fabbers, enabling them to clearly define the parameters of their next experiment.

 For a designer, this process is more integrated into their practise, because design is always experimental.
-For an engineer, this process is outside their experience because engineering follows specific rules.
-Because we're operating within a new field, all the rules haven't been made yet, so there is a lot of room for experimentation.
-We're still constrained by things like the rules of physics, but we can 'play' a lot more.
+For an engineer, this process is often outside their experience because engineering follows specific rules.
+We're operating within a new field, all the rules haven't been made yet, so there is a lot of room for experimentation.
+Of course, we're still constrained by things like the rules of physics, but we can 'play' a lot more.

 ### Spiral Development